Teknost/MinusOne/README.md

 * [Inkscape](http://www.inkscape.org/) is an awesome open source vector graphics app.
 * [Scribbles](https://github.com/makerbot/Makerbot/tree/master/Unicorn/Scribbles%20Scripts) is the original DXF-to-Unicorn Python script.
 * [The Egg-Bot Driver for Inkscape](http://code.google.com/p/eggbotcode/) provided inspiration and good examples for working with Inkscape's extensions API.
+* Greg Zapf altered the code to optimize for generic 3D printer use, moving the Z axis to perform cuts instead of servo commands.

 Install
 =======